procurement strategy

 What is a Procurement Strategy?

-The term procurement strategy refers to a long-term plan to build strategic relationships with competitive suppliers to acquire the necessary goods and services of the best quality in a specific cost range and have them delivered on time.
+The term procurement strategy refers to a long-term plan aimed at building strategic relationships with competitive suppliers in order to acquire the necessary goods and services of the best quality in a specific cost range and have them delivered on time.

-A procurement strategy defines how purchasing decisions are made.
-It’s an overarching term that encompasses various processes of a procurement cycle.
+A procurement strategy defines priorities for purchasing decisions and criteria like suppliers qualifications or budget limitations, also outlining specific steps based on internal company audit and external market influences.
+Procurement strategy is an overarching term that encompasses various processes of a procurement cycle.

-In general, effective procurement strategies help companies introduce and promote their best practices of minimizing costs while maximizing quality and ensuring that the right products are delivered on time.
+In general, effective procurement strategies help companies introduce and promote their best practices of minimizing purchase costs while maximizing quality.

 Cost Reduction